 The following image shows the component palette with names displayed.

 When you first open the Layout Editor, the component palette contains only icons.
-To display the names of the GUI components, select File > Preferences > GUIDE, check the box next to Show names in component palette, and then click OK.
+To display the names of the UI components, select File > Preferences > GUIDE, check the box next to Show names in component palette, and then click OK.

 Push buttons generate an action when clicked.
 For example, an OK button might apply settings and close a dialog box.
 When you click a push button, it appears depressed; when you release the mouse button, the push button appears raised.